MattArnold/capricon2021/schedule.md

 Prefer a grid?
 View that [here](https://zambia.capricon.org/ReportPublicGrid.php).
 Hover over the panel titles for a description and panelists.

-**Note:** We've been told that for those of you in non-Chicago timezones, guide.capricon.org may not be showing you items that ended before your current local time.
-Damn round planet!
-Look at the top of the guide page for a link to show all items that "ended" before \[current time\].
+For those of you in non-Chicago timezones, KonOpas is a little tricky.
+Look at the top of the guide page for a link to show all "items that ended before \[current time\]."
+Or check out the not-pretty-but-functional full text schedule below!

 ### Schedule Changes